Assessment of kidney function: Kidney function in disease

 A decreased renal function can be caused by many types of kidney disease.
 Upon presentation of decreased renal function, it is recommended to perform a history and physical examination, as well as performing a renal ultrasound and a urinalysis.
 The most relevant items in the history are medications, edema, nocturia, gross hematuria, family history of kidney disease, diabetes and polyuria.
 The most important items in a physical examination are signs of vasculitis, lupus erythematosus, diabetes, endocarditis and hypertension.

 A urinalysis is helpful even when not showing any pathology, as this finding suggests an extrarenal etiology.
 Proteinuria and/or urinary sediment usually indicates the presence of glomerular disease.
 Hematuria may be caused by glomerular disease or by a disease along the urinary tract.

 The most relevant assessments in a renal ultrasound are renal sizes, echogenicity and any signs of hydronephrosis.
 Renal enlargement usually indicates diabetic nephropathy, focal segmental glomerular sclerosis or myeloma.
 Renal atrophy suggests longstanding chronic renal disease.

 Chronic kidney disease stages

 Risk factors for kidney disease include diabetes, high blood pressure, family history, older age, ethnic group and smoking.

 For most patients, a GFR over 60 (mL/min)/(1.73 m^{2}) is adequate.
 But significant decline of the GFR from a previous test result can be an early indicator of kidney disease requiring medical intervention.
-The sooner kidney dysfunction is diagnosed and treated the greater odds of preserving remaining nephrons, and preventing the need for dialysis.
+The sooner kidney dysfunction is diagnosed and treated the greater chance of preserving remaining nephrons, and preventing the need for dialysis.